Dental Crown Austin TX

 When to Visit a Dentist?

 General signs such as sensitivity and discomfort are normal and are said to fade away as they get used to their crown.
 It is crucial to pay our office a visit if you face conditions like chipping, loosening, or falling off of the crown or an allergic reaction after the procedure.

 Life Expectancy of a Crown

 A typical dental crown is said to last for fifteen years, depending on the amount of wear and tear.
 The life expectancy may decrease instantly in accidental cases like a blow to the face.
-To learn more on dental crowns, you may contact us at 737-273-3303 and can also consult our experts directly by visiting Dr. Emily Zaramella, DDS.
+To learn more on dental crowns, you may contact us at 737-273-3303 and can also consult our experts directly by visiting Emily Ianno Zaramella, DDS.